Daryl Katz: Purchase of Edmonton Oilers and Creation of Oilers Entertainment Group (OEG)

 In May 2007, Katz made a $145-million bid to buy the Edmonton Oilers franchise, which the owners of the team, the Edmonton Investors Group (EIG), quickly rejected, stating the team was not for sale.

 In July 2007, he made another bid for the Oilers of $185-million, which EIG turned down on August 7, 2007.
 On December 12, 2007, Katz made an offer of $188-million to the EIG.
 The Board of the EIG announced in January 2008 that it would again recommend to its shareholders to reject this latest bid.

 On January 28, 2008, Katz increased his offer to $200 million and extended the acceptance deadline to February 5, 2008, at which time Katz was notified by the EIG that all its members agreed to sell the Oilers to him, pending league and financial approval.
-On June 18, 2008, Daryl Katz received the final OK from the National Hockey League to purchase the Edmonton Oilers, and then on July 2, 2008, he was officially announced as the owner of the Edmonton Oilers during a Press Conference at Rexall Place, where he was presented with an Edmonton Oilers Jersey with the number "08" and his last name patched onto the back.
+On June 18, 2008, Daryl Katz received approval from the National Hockey League to purchase the Edmonton Oilers, and then on July 2, 2008, he was officially announced as the owner of the Edmonton Oilers during a Press Conference at Rexall Place, where he was presented with an Edmonton Oilers Jersey with the number "08" and his last name patched onto the back.

-In June 2014, Katz Group announced that Bob Nicholson would join the organization as Vice-Chairman of Oilers Entertainment Group (OEG), a new sports and entertainment company that would manage the Katz Group's growing family of sports and entertainment assets, and operate Rogers Place, the new home of the Edmonton Oilers.
+In June 2014, Katz Group announced that Bob Nicholson would join the organization as Vice-Chairman of Oilers Entertainment Group (OEG), a new sports and entertainment company that would manage the Katz Group's sports and entertainment assets, and operate Rogers Place, the new home of the Edmonton Oilers.

 In addition to the Oilers, OEG owns and operates the Edmonton Oil Kings (WHL), and Bakersfield Condors (AHL) as well as Aquila Productions (film & production company).
 Nicholson was named CEO of OEG in April 2015 and given responsibility for both business and hockey operations.

-In April 2015, Katz announced a partnership with Joel Silver to create Silver Pictures Entertainment – a new company that will develop, produce and provide or arrange financing for feature films, television and digital projects.
+In April 2015, Katz announced a partnership with Joel Silver to create Silver Pictures Entertainment – a new company to develop, produce and provide or arrange financing for feature films, television and digital projects.
 Katz’ interests in the company fall under the OEG umbrella.
 The partnership was dissolved in 2019 and Silver Pictures carried on under Hal Sadoff.